TREASURIES-U.S. Treasury yields plunge as inflation pressures moderate

 By Karen Brettell

-NEW YORK, Aug 10 (Reuters) - U.S. Treasury yields plunged and expectations that the Federal Reserve will hike interest rates by 75 basis points in September are no longer the base case, after data showed that inflation pressures moderated more than expected in July.
+NEW YORK, Aug 10 (Reuters) - U.S. Treasury yields plunged on Wednesday and markets priced in a smaller Federal Reserve rate hike for September after data showed that inflation pressures moderated more than expected in July.

+U.S. consumer prices did not rise in July due to a sharp drop in the cost of gasoline, delivering the first notable sign of relief for Americans who have watched inflation climb over the past two years.

+The sharp drop in Treasury yields indicates that traders were likely positioned for a larger inflation increase.

 Fed funds futures traders are now pricing in only a 38% chance that the U.S. central bank will hike rates by 75 basis points when it meets in September, compared to 68% earlier.
 A 50 basis point increase is seen as a 62% probability.
 FEDWATCH